paulchauvet/knowbe4_reporting/README.md

 As always - test test test.
 You should not go running into this connecting to the KnowBe4 API getting thousands of queries without testing and rate limiting your own connections.
-If you get rate limtied by KnowBe4, or they set Kevin Mitnick on your organization for revenge, I take no responsibility.
+If you get rate limited by KnowBe4, I take no responsibility.

 If you use this - and find it useful - let me know!
 If you use it and find errors or would suggest changes, let me know those too!